 These amendments clarify and narrow the scope of the exemption provided by the IAS 12 standard allowing institutions to not recognise any deferred tax during the initial recognition of an asset and a liability.
-Are excluded from the exemption scope all leases and decommissioning obligations for which companies recognise both an asset and a liability and will now have to recognise deferred taxes.
+All leases and decommissioning obligations for which companies recognize both an asset and a liability and will now have to recognize deferred taxes are excluded from the scope of these amendments.